KevinBian107/ensemble-imbalanced-data/README.md

 # Introduction
 Author: Kaiwen Bian & Bella Wang

 This project demonstrate how we may draw insights from a highly unbalanced data set using ensemble learning.
 Predictive model detecting user preference using **textual features** in combnation with other **numerical features** is the key first step prior to building a reconmander system or doing any other further analysis.
-The challenge that is addressed in this project is related to the high unbalance nature of the `recipe` data set that we are using.
+The challenge that is addressed in this project is related to the highly imbalance nature of the `recipe` data set that we are using.

 [Full report Document](assets/report.pdf)